Toolbox Talk Topics | Safety Discussion Guides

 Scissor lifts are a relatively economical way to work at height safely and efficiently and as a result they are present on most medium to large workplaces, they are economical to rent so you even see them on small sites during projects.
 They are simple to operate, but because the operators are working at height, […]

 Slips, trips, and falls are the third leading cause of recordable injuries across British Columbia and accounted for 12% of all claims from 2016 to 2020, with 32,7983 claims.
-Reported slips, trips, and falls may represent only a fraction of the total incidents in the workplace if workers do not report falls when no injury occurs.
+Reported slips, trips, and falls may represent only

 A supervisor is someone who instructs, directs, and controls workers in the performance of their duties.
 You do NOT have to have the title supervisor in your job description to be a supervisor.
 A journeyman, lead hand, manager, director, or coordinator could have responsibilities that required instructing, directing, and controlling workers.